Corey-Stowe/Stowe-discord-bot-project/README.md

 - Then to start bot run node index.js
 > NOTE: Lavalink is needed for music functionality.
 You need to have a working Lavalink server to make the bot work.

-## 📝 | Important Note the bot still development it will take function may not working correctly
+## 📝 | Important Note: the bot still development it will take function may not working correctly